edthena/policies/terms.md

 relating to User Submission(s) or any part thereof.

-By submitting the User Submission(s) to R3 Collaboratives, or displaying, publishing, or otherwise posting any content on or through the Sites or the Service, User hereby does and shall grant R3 Collaboratives a worldwide, non-exclusive, perpetual, royalty-free, fully paid, sublicensable and transferable license to reproduce, distribute, display, and perform the User Submission(s) in accordance with R3 Collaboratives' User Submission policies and User's Site settings.
+By submitting the User Submission(s) to R3 Collaboratives, or displaying, publishing, or otherwise posting any content on or through the Service, User hereby does and shall grant R3 Collaboratives a worldwide, non-exclusive, perpetual, royalty-free, fully paid, sublicensable and transferable license to reproduce, distribute, display, and perform the User Submission(s) in accordance with R3 Collaboratives' User Submission policies and User's Service settings.
 For clarity, the foregoing license grant to R3 Collaboratives does not affect User's other ownership or license rights in your User Submission(s), including the right to grant additional licenses to the material in User's User Submission(s).
 User Submission(s) may be withdrawn by